apache/flink/docs/getting-started/walkthroughs/datastream_api.zh.md

 -->

 Apache Flink offers a DataStream API for building robust, stateful streaming applications.
-It provides fine-grained control over state and time, which allows for the implementation of complex event-driven systems.
+It provides fine-grained control over state and time, which allows for the implementation of advanced event-driven systems.
+In this step-by-step guide you'll learn how to build a stateful streaming application with Flink's DataStream API.

 * This will be replaced by the TOC
 {:toc}